NOTE: Due to COVID-19, we are currently meeting on the second and fourth Friday of every month from 5-8pm on Skype.

-We meet on the second Friday of the month from 6-9pm at various ArtWalk locations in Downtown Flint and on the fourth Friday of the month from 5:30-7:30pm at various restaurants around Genesee County.
+We meet on the second and fourth Friday of the month from 5-9pm at various restaurants around Genesee County.
 Please check our Facebook Events for location information.
 Bring your own yarn project to work on or join in on any of our charitable projects:

 Operation: Warm Up Flint — All sizes and styles accepted!

 We are always accepting handmade hats, scarves and gloves for our annual community outreach project called Operation: Warm Up Flint.
-Every winter, we attach cold weather gear to trees and poles in Downtown Flint with small notes reading: “FREE TO A GOOD HOME!
+Every winter, we hang handmade hats, scarves, ear warmers, and cowls on fences and railings in Flint with small notes reading: “FREE TO A GOOD HOME!
 If you’re cold, please take me to warm up!”

 Operation: Fiddle Mats, Muffs and Cuffs